zokum-no/ircbots/README.md

 +--VladBot 1.x                       Only got the source for 1.9
    |
    VladBot 2.1.c
-   | +---Ariela                      A few very minor modifications.
+   | +---Vladbot 2.1.c-ariela        A few very minor modifications.
    |
    VladBot 2.1.g
    | +--ChRoniCBot                   Stricter on channel security.